rcaterino/rcaterino/README.md

 - 👋 Hi, I’m @rcaterino
 - 👀 I’m interested in learning Web development
-- 🌱 I’m currently learning HTML, CSS and JavaScript
+- 🌱 I am learning web development with HTML, CSS and JavaScript.
+I am also studying programming languages like Python, JAVA, PHP, SQL Databases and MongoDB.
+I want to become a full stack web developer.
 - 📫 How to reach me by email: rcaterino.dev@gmail.com

 <!---